Franklin College Board of Trustees Executive Committee

 Alumnus, Class of ’86

 Devin became a board member in 2011; he serves on the Executive Committee as chair of the Development Committee and additionally supports the college as a member of the Founder’s Circle Gifting Society.
 He holds a bachelor’s degree in journalism from Franklin College.
 He is president and CEO of Indiana-based E&A Industries and operates a portfolio of various companies across different industries such as food & beverage, consumer goods, personal care products, medical equipment, commercial lighting and specialty chemicals.
 Prior to joining E&A Industries in 1997, Devin served in several political campaign leadership positions, including chief of staff to Indiana Congressman David McIntosh, U.S. Sen. Dan Coats and the Republican Party.
 Devin formerly served on the regional board of Ivy Tech Community College and is a member of the Young Presidents’ Organization.
 His civic involvement includes advocating children’s legal interests in the court system.
 In his spare time, he enjoys tennis.
-He resides in Carmel, Ind.
+He resides in Carmel, Indiana.

 John W. Auld Jr.